n8n-io/n8n-docs/docs/integrations/builtin/credentials/httprequest.md

 - _Optional:_ Enter one or more **Scope**s for the credential.
 If unspecified, the credential will request all scopes available to the client.
 - _Optional:_ Some services require more query parameters.
 If your service does, add them as **Auth URI Query Parameters**.
 - An **Authentication** type: Select the option that best suits your use case.
 Options include:
-	- **Header**: Will send the credentials as a basic auth header
+	- **Header**: Send the credentials as a basic auth header.
-	- **Body**: Will send credentials in the body of the request
+	- **Body**: Send the credentials in the body of the request.
 - _Optional:_ Choose whether to **Ignore SSL Issues**.
 If turned on, n8n will connect even if SSL validation fails.

 ## Using query auth

 Use this generic authentication if your app or service supports passing authentication as a single key/value query parameter.
 (For multiple query parameters, use [Custom Auth](#using-custom-auth).)

-To configure this credential, you'll need:
+To configure this credential, enter:

 - A query parameter key or **Name**
 - A query parameter **Value**